 - What are some fun things to do in Ontario, CA?

 - What is the best thing to do with kids in Ontario?

 - What are some things to do in Ontario when it is raining?

 - Most significant landmark – Sam and Alfreda Maloof Foundation Home

 - Best park – Cucamonga-Guasti Regional Park

-- Best free activity – Ontario Museum of History and Art
+- Free activity – Ontario Museum of History and Art

-- Best activity for kids – LOL Kids Club
+- Activity for kids – LOL Kids Club

-- Best activity for adults – Toyota Arena Events
+- Activity for adults – Toyota Arena Events

 - Best food – Zeke’s Eatin’ Place